Skip to Content

 4. Explore The Cannery Museum

-A large red warehouse was once a thriving fish cannery along the waterfront.
-The Hoonah Canning Company opened its business in 1912.
+A large red warehouse was housed the Hoonah Canning Company, which opened its business in 1912.

 Today, the cannery is gone, and the cavernous building contains mostly shops selling locally-made merchandise and mass-produced items.
 Here, you can purchase gifts, handmade by Alaskan artists.